zlaabsi/adversarial-backdoor-attack-defence/README.md

 ```

-- `backdoor = PoisoningAttackBackdoor(add_pattern_bd)`: This line of code is setting up a "Backdoor" attack with a given pattern that is defined by the add_pattern_bd function.
+- `backdoor = PoisoningAttackBackdoor(add_pattern_bd)`: This line of code is setting up a "Backdoor" attack (introduced in Gu et al., 2017.) with a given pattern that is defined by the add_pattern_bd function.
 A backdoor attack in machine learning typically refers to a type of attack where the attacker injects a "backdoor" or "trigger" into the model during training.
 When this trigger is present in the input, the model will produce a specific output, regardless of the actual input.
+Paper link: https://arxiv.org/abs/1708.06733

 - `example_target = np.array([0, 0, 0, 0, 0, 0, 0, 0, 0, 1])`: Here, we are creating a numpy array example_target.
 This represents the target output class when the backdoor is present.
 In this case, it seems to be a 10-class classification problem and the backdoor trigger will cause the model to predict the last class.